-As for the topic of the argument, it was about electric cars.
+As for the topic of the argument, it was about electric vehicles.

-Obviously, I'm all for alternative propulsion systems for automobiles.
-I am grateful that several automotive entities have advanced the progress of full-electric vehicles since General Motors' EV-1.
-The future looks great as Nissan, Renault, General Motors, Tesla, Ford and Toyota are risking the farm to sell EVs to consumers wanting to live a life away from using the petrol station.
+Frankly, I'm all for alternative propulsion systems for automobiles.
+I am grateful that several automotive entities have advanced the progress of full-battery-electric vehicles since General Motors' EV-1.
+The future looks great as Nissan, General Motors, Tesla, Ford, Volkswagen, Audi, Porsche, Mercedes-Benz, BMW, Lucid, Rivian, and many others are risking the farm to sell EVs to consumers wanting to live a life away from using the gas station.

-Where the argument got ugly was not about the vehicles and the current technology behind these vehicles.
+Where these arguments got ugly was not about the vehicles and the current technology propelling them.
 It was about ownership and vehicle use.
 The concern I had with EVs is rooted on how consumers could be disappointed when their vehicle does not live up to their expectations.

 There is at least one solution.
-You can use the regular household current of 110-120-volts, but the Nissan Leaf only charges at a rate of five miles of range per hour.
-If you plugged in your Leaf when you get home at 6:00PM, take the vehicle out at 7:00AM in time for your commute, you gained only 65 miles on your battery life.
-It may not seem a lot of miles on a single charge, but if you happen to be one of those commuter who drive about 10 miles round trip to and from work, that’s enough juice for a week.
+You can use the regular household current of 110-120-volts, but practically every EV that is not branded "Tesla" only recharges at a rate of five miles of range per hour.
+If you plugged in your EV when you get home at 6:00PM, take the vehicle out at 7:00AM in time for your commute, you gained only 65 miles on your battery life.
+It may not seem a lot of miles on a single charge, but if you happen to be one of those commuters who drive about 10 miles round trip to and from work, that’s enough juice for a week.

 On the flip side, what multi-residential unit owner or management company would install charging units for any resident with an electric vehicle?
 A few would, but not everyone would be on board on ensuring that tenants with an EV could charge their vehicle up even in an exposed area.
 I'm certain there will become a time when charging stations become part of a multi-residential unit’s infrastructure.
 How that will manifest in additional a tenant's lease for charges and such is another thing to consider regarding EV ownership.